AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2024/2024-07-31-crowdstrike-leading-cybersecurity-through-major-contributions.md

 ### Major Events and Contributions

-- **2023: Healthcare Sector Ransomware Attacks** - <!--more-->Assisted multiple healthcare organisations in responding to targeted ransomware attacks, ensuring patient data security and operational continuity.
+- **2023: Healthcare Sector Ransomware Attacks** - <!-- more -->Assisted multiple healthcare organisations in responding to targeted ransomware attacks, ensuring patient data security and operational continuity.

 - **2023: MOVEit Transfer Vulnerability Exploitation** - Played a crucial role in identifying and mitigating the exploitation of a zero-day vulnerability, aiding organisations in avoiding data breaches and operational disruptions.